microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

     conda install -c microsoft-ell opencv

+To run the `C++` tutorials you will also need the C++ OpenCV SDK which you can install on your Raspberry Pi with this command:

+    sudo apt-get install libopencv-dev

 ### SSH
 Our tutorials will require copying files to run on the Pi.
 A typical way to copy files to the Pi is to use the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
 To enable SSH on your Pi, go to `Preferences > Raspberry Pi Configuration` from the Raspbian menu, select the `Interfaces` tab and set `SSH` to `Enabled`.